 Pregnancy-related Pelvic Girdle Pain (PGP)

-We run a weekly postnatal exercise class every Thursday morning from 11.30 am to 12.30 pm.
-The class will help you to gradually regain your physical strength after pregnancy and birth.
-It includes pelvic floor exercises and ‘returning to exercise’ advice.
-We also check that you are doing your abdominal (tummy) exercises correctly.
+We run a weekly postnatal exercise Zoom class every Thursday morning from 11.30 am to 12.30 pm.
+The class will advise you how to gradually regain your physical strength after pregnancy and birth.
+It will include pelvic floor exercises, returning to exercise advice and how to check that you are doing your abdominal (tummy) exercises correctly and how to assess for a separation of the muscles.

 Bladder and Bowel control problems